sh3ngsh3ng/Project-1/ProjectPlanning.md

 - Link user's input to search function
 - Add in range of distance for food search function
 - Add in details for search results
-- (Debug) getting location repeatedly keeps placing markers
+- (Issues) Getting location repeatedly keeps placing markers
 -

 ### Layers for Cafe, restaurant, hawkers